 The alu bar and stem are Giant’s own Contact SL components, 42cm and 110mm respectively with the size M/L. and the stem came with a bonus out-front computer mount, which was a nice touch.

-As I mentioned, bar and stem are traditional-looking, separate components that make adjustment straightforward, but the Advanced Pro features Giant’s Overdrive 2 steerer system, which has a tapered head tube with 1 1/4in top bearing and 1.5in lower, so won’t be compatible with standard 1 1/8in stems.
-Sure the cockpit is not as clean looking as that of the Scott or the Specialized, but personally I would always opt for ease of adjustability over aesthetics or single-figure watt savings.
+As I mentioned, bar and stem are traditional, separate components using industry standard measurements.
+Yes, the cockpit is not as clean looking as that of the Scott or the Specialized, but it makes adjustment that much more straightforward.
+Personally I would always opt for ease of adjustability over aesthetics or single-figure watt savings.

 The Giant had me at the first pedal stroke.
 I’ve ridden TCRs at virtually every stage of their journey right from the loud yellow aluminium ONCE ones that used to be everywhere through the pink T-Mobile carbon model in 2006...
 I’ve watched this bike grow up and I felt almost proud of how far it has come.